knative/serving/docs/spec/errors.md

 ## Revision not found by Route

-If a Revision is referenced in the Route's `spec.traffic`, the corresponding entry in the `status.traffic` list will be set to "Not found", and the `AllTrafficAssigned` condition will be marked as False with a reason of `RevisionMissing`.
+If a Revision is referenced in a Route's `spec.traffic`, and the Revision cannot be found, the `AllTrafficAssigned` condition will be marked as False with a reason of `RevisionMissing`, and the Revision will be omitted from the Route's  `status.traffic`.

 ```http
 GET /apis/elafros.dev/v1alpha1/namespaces/default/routes/my-service